 To reduce the risk of breast cancer spreading, surgeons can remove most of the armpit’s lymph glands, an invasive procedure which has since been linked to complications.
 For this reason NBCF funded research, overseen by Professor Grantley Gill and Dr Neil Wetzig from the University of Sydney, which led to the development of a new technique called “sentinel node biopsy” (SNB).
 SNB involves locating and removing the first lymph gland(s) that a cancer may spread to.
 If no signs of disease are seen, the remaining glands need not be removed.
 In this way, many women may avoid the risks of more complex surgery.

-The well-known PR personality Lisa was affected by breast cancer, has her own story of breast cancer when she was diagnosed in 2007.
+The well-known PR personality Lisa has her own story of breast cancer having been diagnosed with the disease in 2007.
 Lisa has shown her passion for breast cancer research supporting the National Breast Cancer Foundation through her products and her strong personal relationship.

 Angela Miller, NBCF’s longest-serving volunteer, starts her volunteering role at NBCF.
 Angela volunteers in memory of her best friend Sue who died in October 2014.
 She is also driven by close family and friends who have experienced breast cancer.
 This includes her niece, who was unexpectedly diagnosed at 34.
 Her knowledge and experience are invaluable to our staff and community alike.